-The Student Tuition Recovery Fee (STRF) is non-refundable through attendance at the first class session or the (7th) seventh day after enrollment, whichever is later.
+The Student Tuition Recovery Fee (STRF) is non-refundable if a student withdraws from a program on or after the first day of enrollment.

 Students may be exempt from paying this fee if they are:

 - a) Not California residents at the time of instruction (or not enrolled in a residency program that takes place in California), or - b) If their total charges were paid by any third-party, such as an employer, government program, or other payer, and such payment is not expected to be repaid by the students.